p-alexander/lazyerrors/README.md

 import "github.com/p-alexander/lazyerrors"
 ```

- Defer Catch at the beggining of your function and then check the errors with Try.
+ Defer Catch at the beggining of your function and then check errors with Try.

 ```go
      func foo() (err error) {